mook-it/DOS_Assignments/assign2/README.md

 | arg3     | algorithm                  | gossip, pushsum                                   |
 | arg4     | percentage of faulty nodes | any value between 0 and 100                       |

-- arg2 - topology to use
-- arg3 - algorithm to use
-- arg4 - percentage of faulty nodes

 ### Output Format:

 Example output for gvp: